BycorSanchez/restaurant-reviews/README.md

 The goal of this project was to convert a static webpage into a mobile-ready web application.
 At first the website was not prepared to work on mobile devices (lists were too long, information shown was too big for small screens, etc.).

 The development has been focused on converting the design to be responsive on different sized displays.
-In order to do, so a **mobile-first** approach has been followed.
-Flexbox grids are used to accomplish a flexible and adaptive design no matter the screen size.
+In order to do so, a **mobile-first** approach has been followed.
+Flexbox layouts were used to accomplish a flexible and adaptive design no matter the screen size.

 Afterwards, I focused on improving user offline experience, by using a basic service worker with cache, and implementing standard accessibility features.

 ## What is it

-Restaurant reviews is a simple web application that shows a list of available restaurants in an area.
+*Restaurant reviews* is a simple web application that shows a list of available restaurants in an area.
 All restaurants are geolocated within a map and they can be filtered by neighborhood and/or cuisine.

 When entering in a restaurant ("View details" button) additional information is shown, such as: time schedule and customer reviews.